 Our strategy for compliance within these schemes is, first & foremost, to reduce our GHG emissions.
 We will then make up any shortfall between verified emissions and allowances allocated in the most cost-effective way possible.

-Our target to reduce our Emissions is encompassed in our Sustainable Business goals to 2025 strategy supports this strategy.
+Our science-based targets to reduce our GHG emissions by 2030 supports this strategy.
 Our quantitative targets is: